isc1/2dsim08/README.md

 So for anyone who hasn't tried to use these LMs to write code, or has tried and had difficulty, for example people who are just learning how to program, I thought I would include the conversation I had with Claude to get the code to the state is is in on 20250609.

 I'm going to put the discussion between Claude and I in here first, and then I _may_ put copies of the code buffers in here, or links to them, I'm not sure.
 That would add a bunch of time to do by hand, and I don't believe Claude has a convo export capability yet.

+[TODO:  put the vibe coding conversation in here]